The Coffee Spot Guide to South East London

 This lack of space also means that seating is at a premium, with room for four inside and another four outside on two benches.
 That said, there’s still the space for a well-stocked set of retail shelves, selling retail bags of coffee/coffee kit on one side, and produce at the other, including pickles, preserves and condiments.
 Meanwhile if you’re hungry, there’s a range of cakes and sandwiches.
 Another victim of the lack of space is cups, The Gentlemen Baristas only offering takeaway cups, so bring your own, although there are some espresso cups knocking around.Continue reading...

 The Gentlemen Baristas projects a fun image, reminding me of Victoriana and, more specifically, Steampunk, but not in an in-your-face sort of way.
 If you’re just coming for a cup of coffee, don’t let it put you off.
 Talking of which, while The Gentlemen Baristas may be about fun, it’s very serious when it comes to the coffee, which is private-label roasted by Wogan Coffee in Bristol under The Gentlemen Baristas brand.
-There are several blends and single-origins available on espresso, with more single-origins on filter (Aeropress, V60, Kalita Wave and Chemex), where they’re joined by a guest roaster, currently Liverpool’s Neighbourhood Coffee.Continue reading...
+There are several blends and single-origins available on espresso, with more single-origins on filter (Aeropress, V60, Kalita Wave and Chemex), where they’re joined by a guest roaster, currently Liverpool’s Neighbourhood Coffee (although all the coffee is now roasted in-house).Continue reading...

 If you don’t like lists or just want to see where everything is, you can use the map to find your way around.
 Note that this shows the closest 50 Coffee Spots to the centre of the SE postcode region, not just those Coffee Spots in the SE region.